-A compromise and release (C&R) is an agreement in which the insurance company pays the injured worker a lump sum check to settle the entire workers’ compensation case.
-The value of the settlement is determined mainly by the present (and projected future) lost wages and medical care expenses.
+A compromise and release (C&R) is an agreement for the insurance company to issue you a lump sum payment to settle the entire workers’ compensation case.
+The value of the settlement depends on your present (and projected future) lost wages and medical care expenses.

-- when the injured worker’s condition is considered permanent and stationary, and the amount of disability has been determined
+- A C&R will also occur when your condition is considered permanent and stationary, and the amount of disability has been determined.

-An injured worker who settles with a C&R will not likely return to work for the same employer after the injury.
+- If you settle with a C&R, you will not likely return to work for the same employer after the injury.

 In this article, our California labor and employment attorneys will explain: